 Technology matters.
 The benefits of scientific advancement observable in the production of better mobile phones, TVs and life-extending pharmaceuticals will not, somehow, bypass the extraction of usable oil resources.
 To argue otherwise distracts from a focused debate on what the correct energy-policy priorities should be, both for the United States and the world community at large.

 In the long view of a planet that can’t replace any of that shit, this is the rationalization of a parasite.
-That this parasite can move on to eat up other irreplaceable substances it calls “resources” does not make its actions any less parasitic—or terminal for its species, and countless others it eliminates as well.
+That this parasite can move on to consume other irreplaceable substances it calls “resources” does not make its actions any less parasitic.

 About half the nation’s electricity is produced by coal fired plants, the largest of which can eat the length of a 1.5 mile long coal train in just 8 hours.
 In Uncommon Carriers, McPhee says Powder River coal at current rates will last about 200 years.

 Then what?
 Nansen Saleri thinks we’re resourceful enough to get along with other energy sources after we’re done with the irreplaceable kind.

 Wind, tide and solar are unlikely to fuel aviation, though I suppose fresh biofuel might.
 Still, at some point we must take a long view, or join our evolutionary ancestors in the fossil record faster than we might otherwise like.